Main content

 Project Grant Guidelines

-• Emory faculty may apply for up to $1,500.
-Emory staff may apply for up to $1,000.
+• Applicants may apply for up to $1,000.

 • College departments, programs, faculty, and staff are eligible to apply.